-Some studies have shown that long-term exposure to HAA5 at elevated levels above the MCL over many years may increase the risk of developing health problems, which is why HAA5 is regulated.
+Some studies have shown that long-term exposure to HAA5 at elevated levels above the regulatory limit over many years (i.e. a lifetime) may increase the risk of developing health problems.
 The MCL is set at a level intended to maintain a large margin of protection against health effects.

-People with severe health vulnerabilities or concerns should direct specific health questions to their healthcare provider.
+People with severe or acute health vulnerabilities or conditions should direct specific health questions to their healthcare provider.
 More information about the potential health risks of HAA5 is also available from MassDEP, which regulates drinking water quality, at 617-292-5770 or at https://www.mass.gov/service-details/haa5-in-drinking-water-information-for-consumers.

-HAA5 forms when chlorine reacts with naturally dissolved organic matter found in surface water supplies, such as Cobble Mountain Reservoir.
-Naturally dissolved organic matter enters the reservoir via rain water and snow melt from the surrounding forest.
+HAA5 forms when chlorine reacts with dissolved natural organic matter (NOM) found in surface water supplies, such as Cobble Mountain Reservoir.
+Dissolved natural organic matter enters the reservoir from rain and snow melt from the surrounding forest.
 In 2018, over sixty inches of rain fell in the Cobble Mountain watershed – over half of which fell between September and December – after two years of drought.
 This rainfall represented a 40% increase over a typical year.

-The above-average rainfall in 2018 increased the amount of naturally dissolved organic matter in the reservoir water by approximately 50%.
+The above-average rainfall in 2018 increased the amount of dissolved NOM in the reservoir water by approximately 50%.
 This resulted in more interaction with chlorine, and thus higher than typical HAA5 levels.
 Though NOM levels are decreasing, the Commission’s water treatment plant was not designed to remove NOM at these elevated levels.
 The graphic below summarizes how HAA5 forms: